cotarr/irc-hybrid-client/README.md

 ### Project Goals

-- Single user web IRC client, Chrome IOS browser, for iPhone plus with 375 pixel screen width.
+- Single user web IRC client for iPhone plus with 375 pixel screen and Chrome IOS browser.
-- Concurrent logins (desktop/tablet) with synchronized displays.
+- Concurrent logins (mobile/desktop/tablet) with synchronized displays.

 ### Coding Goals

 - Single HTML page
-- Hybrid native JavaScript front end integrated to backend Node/Express server.
+- Hybrid native JavaScript front end integrated to Node/Express backend server.
-- Backend server manages IRC connections and IRC channel membership.
+- Backend server controls IRC connections and IRC channel membership.
-- Backend server manages HTTP Username/password login and session cookies internally.
+- Backend server manages HTTP Username/password login and session cookies.
-- Front end browser manages IRC message display and parses user input, and IRC commands.
+- Web browser displays IRC messages, touch controls, and IRC text commands.
 - Front end JavaScript limited to native JavaScript without web framework or external libraries.
 - Browser Content Security Policy (CSP) "self" enforced.
 Policy "unsafe-inline" not allowed.
-- Browser Same origin policy enforced.
 - TLS support for both Web Server and IRC server.
 Works with Lets Encrypt certificates.

 ### Current Limitations

-- Assumption that user is comfortable in SSH, starting node servers, and can edit a JSON file.
+- User should be comfortable in SSH, starting node servers, and editing a custom JSON configuration files.
+- Limited to one IRC user per to node/express instance. (i.e. Personal web hosted IRC client).
 - This is a chat application, not a channel protection bot, and does not include kick/ban enforcement.
-- Limited to one web login for one IRC user to one web server (i.e. Personal web hosted IRC client)
 - Limited to one IRC network connection at a time (for now...)
-- IRC Configuration JSON files located in backend server are not remotely configurable.
+- IRC configuration JSON files are not remotely configurable from the web interface.
+- No automated tests are included.

 # Installation